rogerluan/arkana/README.md

 The `arkana.yml` would typically contain 3 important sections:

-- **Environments**: This is typically where you specify `debug`, `release` or other environments which you wish to create.
+- **Environments**: This is typically where you specify your environments, or what Xcode calls "configurations", e.g. `debug`, `release` or other environments which you wish to create.
-- **Environment Secrets**: This is where you declare the keys which will be ultimately exposed to your app, like `apiKey`.
+- **Environment Secrets**: This is where you declare the keys which will be ultimately exposed to your app, e.g. `apiKey`.
 - **Global Secrets**: Here you'd declare keys which are the same across all environments.

 ## Dotenv File